 Hands-on crafting of a New Orleans Moss Voodoo Doll.
 Learn the proper use from Voodoo Queen Bloody Mary.
-There is also a lecture on the history, use and misuse of this magical icon!
+There is also a lecture on the history, use, and misuse of this magical icon!
 Materials included.
 Can be scheduled privately or publicly as part of our voodoo/cem tour or as part of psychic readings

 Voodoo Nights — A Ritual Tour

 Hoodoo dat Voodoo?
 You do!
-Open your third eye and explore sacred sites, magical rites, psychic messages and traiteur healings through the night—get a gris-gris bag, dab on some love potion #9 and get your own lucky mojo going!!
-Travel to historic New Orleans Voodoo Landmarks, do a River ritual and/or schedule this all inside my private voodoo Houmfo.
+Open your third eye and explore sacred sites, magical rites, psychic messages, and traiteur healings through the night—get a gris-gris bag, dab on some love potion #9, and get your own lucky mojo going!!
+Travel to historic New Orleans Voodoo Landmarks, do a River ritual, and/or schedule this all inside my private voodoo Houmfo.

 Haunted Dinner Tour–A Romantic or Corporate Affair!

 Bloody Mary awaits you to wine, dine, and raise a toast to the ghost!
-Sup at one of our many haunted restaurants to explore spirits and Creole cuisine or even go on a a haunted picnic!
-Share ghost stories and photos and go on a haunting journey of of old New Orleans.
+Sup at one of our many haunted restaurants to explore spirits and Creole cuisine or even go on a haunted picnic!
+Share ghost stories and photos and go on a haunting journey of old New Orleans.
 Can Include spiritual ceremony or psychic connections — A customized paranormal night out.
 Appointment

 Paranormal & Psychic Reading Spiritual Adventure

 Adventure in theory and practice!
 While away the hours privately in a haunted parlor or French Quarter courtyard connecting with spirits.
-Unlock the door to your psychic potential and explore with seance, automatic writing, folk magic, past lives, spirit guides, spiritual beliefs & explore Haunted sites Appointment
+Unlock the door to your psychic potential and explore with a seance, automatic writing, folk magic, past lives, spirit guides, spiritual beliefs & explore Haunted sites Appointment